Layering Snares using a Noise Gate and Pink/White Noise

 White noise is used in the synthesizing of hi-hats, crashes, cymbals etc, and is even used to test certain generators.

 Pink noise is great for synthesizing ocean waves and the warmer type of ethereal pads.
 I often use pink noise for layering kick drums.

 Brown noise is cool for synthesizing thunderous sounds and deep and bursting claps.
 My favourite noise for creating deep thundering kick drums.

-In the video I show you how to use a test generator to generate the different colours of noise we need for layering with snares.
+In the Layering Snares using a Noise Gate and Pink/White Noise video, I show you how to use a test generator to generate the different colours of noise we need for layering with snares.
 I show you how to use a noise gate to shape the generated noise waveform.
 I explain, in detail, how to set up the noise gates side-chain to be used externally.
 I explain how to route the snare sound to the gate’s side-chain and explain how to use the side-chain’s filter to further shape the trigger’s response.
 I end by showing you what settings to use on both the noise gate to achieve various textures for layering with the snare sound.

 Plugins used in this video: